codio/site/source/docs/content/publish/refresh.html.md

 - Select the unit from the listing and then press the **Refresh Source** button.
 - Toggle the **Edit Units** slider, and press the **Refresh Source** button that appears next to the unit.

-Any students who have already started the unit will need to delete their project and start again to get the updated content.
+Any students who have already started the unit will need to start again to get the updated content.
+They can do this either by

+- opening the unit as before and deleting it (Project>Delete) and then start again from the class

+or

+- you can reset the unit in the class, either for the whole class or for individual students.
+See [Reset Unit](/docs/teacher/classes/reset-unit) for more information